 This award is open to all tenure-track faculty of N.C.
-State University and is presented annually at the Nobel Laureate Dr. Norman E. Borlaug Distinguished Lecture on Global Service to Society and Environment.
+State University and is presented annually.

 Faculty members from any of N.C.
 State’s colleges are eligible for this award, named in honor of the late Dr. Norman E. Borlaug, Nobel Laureate and father of the Green Revolution.